tanisha1112/tanisha1112.github.io/_pages/about.md

 ---
 layout: posts
 permalink: /about/
-title: "More about me, written by me in a narcissitic and vain manner.
-Yay"
+title: "More about me, written by me in a narcissitic and vain manner."
 author_profile: true
 header:
-  image: "/images/pink.jpg"
+  image: "/images/stars.jpg"
 ---